-To develop, at a minimum, an Initial Report and a Final Report addressing the recommendations outlined above, following the processes described in the GNSO Working Group Guidelines.
+To develop, at a minimum, an Initial Report and a Final Report addressing the working group's charter questions with recommendations as outlined above, following the processes described in the GNSO Working Group Guidelines.
 The recommendations contained in this report may include proposed changes to the GNSO Operating Procedures.